safenetforum-community/NTracking/anm/README.md

 ![image](https://github.com/user-attachments/assets/eac0ccd0-a706-4b8c-8a09-7c036518766d)

-can be seen here that system load started increasing at 07:00 for all machines runing anm.
+It can be seen here that system load started increasing at 07:00 for all machines runing anm.

 ![image](https://github.com/user-attachments/assets/3c50bcb5-af23-41e6-9ca6-e119dd9967e6)